blackflux/object-scan/README.md

 `value` is the value of that key and `parents` is an array containing all parents as `[..., grandparent, parent]`.
 The `key` argument respects the `joined` option and the `parents` only includes arrays if `useArraySelector` is true.

-#### filterFn
+#### excludeFn

 Type: `function`<br>
 Default: `undefined`

 Called for every intermittent result.
-If function is defined and returns false, the entry is filtered from the final result.
+If function is defined and returns true, the entry is excluded from the final result.

 #### breakFn